 Everyone loves the beginning of relationships.
 That dizzy phase is when you can’t keep your hands off each other.
 Everything feels perfect.
 Even the things we would usually hate don’t seem to bother us.
 Love is in the air and you feel good to have someone that loves you back.
 You feel that your life couldn’t get any better.
 Ah, that glorious honeymoon phase of a relationship!

 However, the thing about the honeymoon phase is that it inevitably comes to an end.
-When you’re basking in the glory of a new relationship, questions such as “when is the honeymoon phase over?” and “what happens once the honeymoon phase ends?” can scare you.
-But the honeymoon phase coming to an end isn’t necessarily a bad thing.
+When you’re basking in the glory of a new relationship, questions such as “When is the honeymoon phase over?” and “What happens once the honeymoon phase ends?” can scare you to death.
+But the honeymoon phase coming to an end isn’t a bad thing.

 What Is The Honeymoon Phase In A Relationship?